- About Us

-"At a time when empty cradles are contributing woefully to empty spaces, it is necessary to look for external sources of supply.
-And if we do not supply from our own stock we are leaving ourselves all the more exposed to the menace of the teeming millions of our neighbouring Asiatic races."
+"When empty cradles are contributing woefully to empty spaces, it is necessary to look for external sources of supply.
+If we do not supply from our own stock, we are leaving ourselves all the more exposed to the menace of the teeming millions of our neighbouring Asiatic races."

 His Grace the Archbishop of Perth, welcoming British child migrants shipped to Australia, August 1938